|

 DEROSA fur clip, as is with one stem missing,

-it has a large purple marquis shaped center rhinestone, 3 shocking pink long
+it has a large purple marquis shaped center rhinestone, three shocking pink long

 Sadly,

-it’s missing one stem at the bottom where there should be three stems.
+it’s missing one stem at the bottom where there are only two rather than three stems.
 It is 4-1/3" by 1-5/8" and signed "R

 View